OctopusDeploy/blog/blog/2019-12/octopus-release-2019.11/index.md

 ![Octopus Deploy 2019.11 is now available](octopus-2019.11-release-image.png)

-**Octopus Deploy 2019.11** is now available and it brings a greate new feature and lots of small improvements driven by customer feedback.
-The most exciting is our new Operations Runbooks feature has reached release to web (RTW) status.
+**Octopus Deploy 2019.11** is now available and it introduces our Operations Runbooks feature and numerous small improvements driven by customer feedback.
+We're excited to share that our Runbooks has reached release to web (RTW) status.
 This means we've removed the feature toggle and we're proud to ship a complete solution to help teams automate their operations tasks.

 <h2>In this post</h2>